 With the rising oil prices and pollution, this is something that other nations should learn from the Dutch.

 Clean Your Own Mess!

-Another noticeable aspect about the city of Amsterdam is that despite having thousands of people walk its streets everyday, it is spectacularly clean.
+Another noticeable aspect of the city of Amsterdam is that despite having thousands of people walk its streets every day, it is spectacularly clean.
 I discovered the magic behind it one day when I left my hotel early morning to catch the train.
 It was as if a small army of garbage handlers had decided to raid Amsterdam.
 Roads were being cleaned using water jets, trash that had been bagged and laid out was being picked up and/or gathered.
 What really needs to be acknowledged is that this is done day in and day out without fail.

 You Call That Art?

 One of the best and worst things I have seen travelling in the Netherlands is the Graffiti that is easily seen everywhere, but especially on trains and along the train tracks – although over the years this has been controlled.